Toggle switch

-• Use the ::after pseudo-element of the <label> to create a circular knob for the switch.
+pseudo-element is used to create a circular knob for the switch.
+The :checked

-• Use the :checked pseudo-class selector to change the position of the knob, using transform: translateX(20px) and the background-color of the switch.
+pseudo-class selector is used to change the position of the knob and the background color of the switch when the checkbox is checked.

 <input type="checkbox" id="toggle" class="offscreen" />